vmware/vic-product/docs/user_doc/vic_vsphere_admin/reconfigure_appliance.md

 # Reconfigure the vSphere Integrated Containers Appliance #

 After you have deployed the vSphere Integrated Containers appliance, you can reconfigure the settings that you provided to the OVA installer during deployment.
-You can also reconfigure the appliance VM itself, for example to expand the amount of storage for vSphere Integrated Containers Registry, or to increase memory and processing power.
+You can also reconfigure the appliance VM itself, for example to expand the size of the different disks, or to increase memory and processing power.

 **Prerequisites**